 The main source of help and up-to-date information during this semester is the discussion board for this course provided by Ilias.
 You will be able to access the Ilias course page after registration via Portal².
 A guide on how to register can be downloaded here.
 All questions that are of general interest regarding content, logistics, and assessment of this course should be posted there.
 Usually, we will try to respond to postings on the board within 24 hours.
 It is likely that several other students share „your question“.
 The discussion board allows everybody to participate in the discussion.
 This enhances everybody's learning experience.

 We will also use the discussion board for general announcements related to this course.
 You therefore should enable e-mail notifications for new announcements and posts on the forum.

 The course is taught in English.
 All materials and the exam will be in English (including your solution of the exam).

 Final exam will be online.
 You have to register for the final exam via the Studierendenportal within the deadline stated on Studierendenportal.
 The examination time is 90 minutes.
 The exam covers the materials on lecture, tutorials and the relevant chapters in the book.

 ----- Exam, review, and retake dates, registration period will be announced on ILIAS ----

 The venue of the exam will be published by the Student Services.

-There will be no other articles or further readings for this course.
+There are no other articles or further readings for this course.
 The book also contains practice questions and quizzes for self-study and a link to a website with further materials.
-Students can also use the latest or previous editions (11th/2013 or 9th/2008) of this book, as there are only minor changes.
-For a detailed overview of the changes with the 9th edition, have a look at the following document.
+Students can also use the previous editions (11th/2013 or 10th/2011) of this book, as there are only minor changes.